Answer Capacity Questions Before Building a Warehouse Mezzanine System

-But you need to approach the purchase of a mezzanine with eyes wide open.
+Understanding the specifics of your needs and the limitations of your current space is crucial before proceeding with any type of installation.
 You can’t go down to the local mezzanine store and pick one the same way you buy a car.

-Before going any further, it is critical you know and understand how you intend to use the mezzanine.
-What is the planned use for the mezzanine?
-There is a huge difference between using a mezzanine for more office space and light storage than using it for heavy manufacturing or storing three-ton parts.
+Before we begin, it’s critical that you know and understand how you intend to use the mezzanine.
+Ask yourself and your team: what’s the planned use for this mezzanine?
+There’s a huge difference between using a mezzanine for more office space and light storage and using it for heavy manufacturing or storing three-ton parts.

 - 60 psf (elevated platforms/offices)

 - 125 psf (storage warehouse – light/light manufacturing)

 - 250 psf (storage warehouse – heavy/heavy manufacturing)

 Keep in mind that these numbers only provide a basic framework and should be tailored to your specific needs and uses.
 If you have any questions about this process, it’s best to get in touch with experienced mezzanine builders and installers, like the team here at East Coast Storage Equipment.

 The success of a warehouse mezzanine system installation relies heavily on the equipment’s foundation.
 Typically, a warehouse floor slab, which is about six to eight inches thick, provides the base for the mezzanine.